École polytechnique: Doctoral program

 The school also has a doctoral program open to students with a master's degree or equivalent.
 Doctoral students generally work in the school's laboratories; they may also work in external institutes or institutions that cannot or will not award a doctorate.

 About 40% of doctoral students come from abroad.

 Research centres

+The Cooperation Agreement between HEC Paris and the Institut Polytechnique de Paris (IP Paris) signed on February 21, 2019.

 École polytechnique has many research laboratories operating in various scientific fields (physics, mathematics, computer science, economics, chemistry, biology, etc.), most operated in association with national scientific institutions such as CNRS, CEA, Inserm, and Inria.

 Student life

 Students are represented by a board of 16 students known as "la Kès", elected each November.
 La Kès manages the relationships with teachers, management, alumni and partners.
 It publishes a weekly students paper, InfoKès.

 Sports

 Sports are an important part of student life, as all students are required to play 6 hours of sports per week.
 There are competitive and club sports ranging from skydiving and judo to circus and hiking.
 There are two swimming pools, dojo and fencing rooms, and an equestrian center on campus.
 The "Jumping de l'X" is an international show jumping competition organized by the school.